 No player class uses this magic as it is not a proper school.
-Individual magicians who start down the dark path, and live among death for the sake of the power they gain seldom remain sane.
-Dark demands and bargains are the price of this power, and those that will make them are forever cast out from the society of their fellow creatures.
+Individual magicians start down the dark path, and live among death for the sake of the power they gain.
+Few, if any, remain sane.
+Dark demands and bargains are the price of power, and those that will make them are forever cast out from the society of their fellow